miya-w/CheatSheet--AWS-CertifiedCloudPractitioner/README.md

 | S3 Glacier Flexible Retrieval                  | $0.0036                                                 | $0.01 - $0.03                         | Minutes to hours           |
 | S3 Glacier Deep Archive                        | $0.00099                                                | $0.02 (Bulk), $0.10 (Standard)         | Hours (up to 12 hours)     |

+Question 10

+A photo sharing web application wants to store thumbnails of user-uploaded images on Amazon Simple Storage Service (Amazon S3).
+The thumbnails are rarely used but need to be immediately accessible from the web application.
+The thumbnails can be regenerated easily if they are lost.
+Which is the most cost-effective way to store these thumbnails on Amazon Simple Storage Service (Amazon S3)?

+- Use Amazon S3 Standard to store the thumbnails-
+- Use Amazon S3 Glacier Flexible Retrieval to store the thumbnails
+- Use Amazon S3 Standard-Infrequent Access (S3 Standard-IA) to store the thumbnails
+- Use Amazon S3 One Zone-Infrequent Access (S3 One Zone-IA) to store the thumbnails

+Correct answer
+Use Amazon S3 One Zone-Infrequent Access (S3 One Zone-IA) to store the thumbnails

 [Back to the top](#table-of-contents)

 ### AWS Snow Family
 - Highly-secure, portable devices to collect and process data at the edge, and migrate data into and out of AWS